THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 While paying off your debt, you will encounter some setbacks and be tempted to pause your goal.
 Here are two tricks to help push you through these times:

-- Find an accountability partner.
-This can be a trusted friend or family member.
-Explain to them that you are in debt and your process for paying it off.
-This works wonders because they will ask you about your progress which helps to keep you on track.
+- Find an Accountability Partner: This can be a trusted friend or family member.
+Explain to them you are in debt and your payment process.
+This works wonders because they will ask you about your progress which helps keep you on track.
 It also motivates you to pay off your debt because you will want to share the exciting news with them about your progress.

-- Set mini-goals.
-Paying off a large amount of debt can be overwhelming.
-When I was paying off my $10,000 of debt, making a $150 payment felt as though I was making zero progress.
-So instead of focusing on the entire $10,000 I focused on a smaller number.
+- Set Mini Goals: Paying off a large debt can be overwhelming.
+When I was paying off my $10,000, making a $150 payment felt like I was making zero progress.
+So instead of focusing on the entire amount, I focused on a smaller number.
 My goal was to pay off $1,000.
-Every $1,000 I paid off, I celebrated.
-By focusing on a smaller number, it helped me to stay motivated during the entire process.
+Focusing on a smaller number helped me stay motivated during the entire process.

-Let’s say you want to pay off your debt yourself, but you need a little hand holding along the way.
-What are your options here?
-The best one I have found is an app called Pay Off Debt.
+If you want to pay off your debt yourself but need a little help, the best option is an app called Pay Off Debt.

-You can download the app here.
+You can download it here.
 It is a one-time price of $4.99 and is worth every penny.